MadeByPug/Panels.io/README.md

 TIPS:

+1)  Use in conjunction with FastClick.js to remove the 300 ms delay on mobile devices.
+2)  Needs jQuery calling first before panelio.js is called.
-Tested on desktop and mobile versions of Chrome/Safari/FF.
+3)  Tested on desktop and mobile versions of Chrome/Safari/FF.
 Works on later IE versions, but fixed nav only slides on IE10+.

 DEMO: